Pre & Post Care for Lip Enhancement

 • You may apply an ice pack (which must be protected with a wet barrier film of paper toweling, towel, or cloth) for 10-minute intervals for the first 48 hours.
 Ice may be applied every hour or so if desired.
 Do not put ice directly on the area.

 • Do not expose the lips to direct sunlight or tanning beds for 4 weeks.
-This is new skin and will sunburn easily and direct sun prematurely may also cause scarring and alter pigment color.
+This is new skin and will sunburn easily, and direct sun prematurely may also cause scarring and alter pigment color.

 • Sleeping slightly elevated will help prevent swelling.
 It’s recommended to sleep on your back on a satin pillowcase.
 If the pillowcase is not satin, you may also wrap your pillowcase at night and replace it with a fresh wrap in the morning.
 This keeps pigment from sticking to the pillowcase at night.